Kreata/firemail/docs/addressParser.md

 ### parse

  Parses a list of mime formatted e-mail addresses.
-Returned array includes objects in the form of `{name, address}`
+Returned array includes objects in the form of `{name, address}`.
+If the address is a [group](http://tools.ietf.org/html/rfc2822#appendix-A.1.3), instead of `address` parameter, `group` parameter (array) with nested address objects is used.

     addressParser.parse(addressStr) -> String